mate-academy/jv-fruit-shop/README.md

 ```

 Let's check in details all types of activities:
-1. Balance.
-Fruit balance at the beginning of the work shift.
+1. Balance. model.Fruit balance at the beginning of the work shift.
 The following line in the file will look like:

     ```text
        b,banana,100